-I am pleased to hear of your interest in the School Psychology Program at Kent State University.
+I am pleased that you are interested in learning more about the school psychology program at Kent State University.
 Program prestige can make a big difference in the kind of job you get.
-If you want to work in a high-quality setting, you will need a degree from a well-respected training program.
-The School Psychology program at Kent State is steeped in history and remains as a national leader in preparing tomorrow's School Psychologists.
-As a result, our graduates are sought after, as evidenced by our 100% employment during the past five years.
+If you want to work in a rewarding, high-quality setting, you will need a degree from a well-respected training program.
+The school psychology program at Kent State is steeped in a rich history and remains a national leader in preparing tomorrow's School Psychologists.
+As a result, our graduates are sought after, as evidenced by our 100% employment during the past several years.

 Research, Innovation, Reputation